jhuus/BriteKit/README.md

 ```
 britekit rpt-test -a recordings/annotations.csv -l labels -o <output-dir>
 ```
-If your annotations were per-minute or per-recording, you would specify the `--granularity minute` or `--granularity recording` argument (`--granularity segment` is the default).
+If your annotations were per-block or per-recording, you would specify the `--granularity block` or `--granularity recording` argument (`--granularity segment` is the default).
 ## Tuning
 Before tuning your model, you need to create a good test, as described in the previous section.
 Then you can use the `tune` command to find optimal settings for a given test.
 If you are only tuning inference parameters, you can run many iterations very quickly, since no training is needed.
 To tune training hyperparameters, many training runs are needed, which takes longer.
-You can also use the `tune` command to tune audio/spectrogram settings.
+You can also use the `tune` command to tune audio and spectrogram settings.
 In that case, every iteration extracts a new set of spectrograms, which takes even longer.

 Here is a practical approach:
-1. Review spectrogram plots with different settings, especially spec_duration, spec_width, spec_height, min_frequency, max_frequency and win_length.
+1. Review spectrogram plots with different settings, especially `spec_duration`, `spec_width`, `spec_height`, `min_frequency`, `max_frequency` and `win_length`.
 Then choose reasonable-looking initial settings.
 For example, if all the relevant sounds fall between 1000 and 5000 Hz, set min and max frequency accordingly.
-2. Do an initial tuning pass of the main training hyperparameters, especially model_type, head_type and num_epochs.
+2. Tune the main training hyperparameters, especially `model_type`, `head_type` and `num_epochs`.
-3. Based on the above, carefully tune the audio/spectrogram parameters.
+3. Tune the audio/spectrogram hyperparameters.
+4. Tune data augmentation hyperparameters, which are described in the [Data Augmentation](#data-augmentation) section below.
+5. Tune the inference `audio_power` hyperparameter.
+6. Perform a second tuning pass, starting at step 2 above.

-This usually leads to a substantial improvement in scores (see [Metrics (PR-AUC and ROC-AUC)](#metrics-pr-auc-and-roc-auc), and then you can proceed to fine-tuning the training and inference.
-For inference, it is usually worth tuning the `audio_power` parameter.
-If you are using a SED classifier head, it is also worth tuning `segment_len` and `overlap`.
-For training, it may be worth tuning the data augmentation hyperparameters, which are described in detail in the [Data Augmentation](#data-augmentation) section below.
+This usually leads to a substantial improvement in scores (see [Metrics (PR-AUC and ROC-AUC)](#metrics-pr-auc-and-roc-auc).If you are using a SED classifier head, it is also worth tuning `segment_len` and `overlap`.

 To run the `tune` command, you would typically use a config YAML file as described earlier, plus a special tuning YAML file, as in this example:
 ```